Cerro Chao: Structure

 Cerro Chao is a 14 km-long coulee.
 It has a volume of 26 km3 and its flow front is 400 m high.
 Based on volumetric considerations, the eruption lasted about 100-150 years with an average lava flux rate of 25 m3/s.
 The volume of Chao is exceptional for a lava dome structure, although the lava flux rate generating it is low in comparison to a basaltic eruption like Laki in Iceland.
 This low flux rate is insufficient to cause caldera formation.
 Cerro Chao is the largest Quaternary silicic lava flow in the world.
-The vent location is related to an inferred fault zone emanating from one of the neighbouring volcanoes.
+The vent location is related to an inferred fault zone emanating from one of the neighbouring volcanoes and the flow expanded over flat terrain.

 The flow is underpinned by a pyroclastic apron that extends 3 × 4 km from the flow front.
 Most of it is buried beneath the flow and only on the eastern side does some material emerge; its volume is estimated at 1 km3.
 This deposit is formed from several layers of pumices separated by erosion surfaces; at least one layer may be derived from Paniri volcano.
+Despite its location between two older volcanoes, Cerro Chao appears to have an independent magmatic system.

 An overlapping pair of pyroclastic cones sits on top of the Chao flow and form its eruption vent.
 The cone has a dense rock equivalent volume of 0.5 km3 of lapilli and blocks.
 The northern side of the cone rises 100 m from terrain while the southern side is partially breached.
 The highest point of the cone lies at 5169 m altitude.
 Its morphology suggests that it formed from a lava dome when it collapsed over the vent.